maziaramzan80/My-First-Website-page-using-HTML-/README.md

 - Structuring a web page
 - Hosting my code using GitHub

-## 📁 Files Included
-- `index.html` — Main HTML file
-- `images/` — Folder containing all images used in the page

 ## 📌 Future Goals
 - Add CSS styling to improve design
 - Make it mobile responsive